giantcarlos/post-records-storefront/README.md

 - Communicate with the back-end to access inventory data.
 - Utilize back-end data in combination with front-end design to create a positive online retail experience.
-- Login feature to unlock purchasing and collection page usage.

 ### **Tech**